polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/datetimepicker/README.md

 It features the following options.

 * [_label] - Descriptive label.
+* [_class] - Optional CSS classes to use.
+Defaults to "input-group date".
 * [_icon] - CSS class for the icon rendered, defaults to "glyphicon-calendar".
 * [_locale] - Locale to use.
 Basically a reference to the JS files in the "media/js/locale/" folder.
 * [_format] - Format for displaying date.